jamessu2/youtube_playlist_summary/README.md

 **Note #1**: You will need a Youtube API key.
 Paste it into the `youtube_playlist_summary.py` file, as indicated by comments (near the top).

-If you don't know how to get one: don't worry, it's super simple :).
+If you don't know how to get one: don't worry, it's super simple.
 Just follow the quick instructions in the **Getting A Youtube API Key** section below.

 **Note #2**: You need [**Python 3**](https://www.python.org/downloads/) installed.